ROB RICE ----- filmmaker

 bio

-Rob Rice is a filmmaker from western Massachusetts.
+Rob Rice is a filmmaker and producer from western Massachusetts, based in LA.

-His feature debut, Way Out Ahead of Us, was produced by Matt Porterfield and premiered in competition at FIDMarseille 2022.
+His feature debut, Way Out Ahead of Us, was produced by Matt Porterfield and premiered at the 2022 FIDMarseille before going on to screen at RIDM, ICA London, Black Canvas, São Paulo and many others.

 ︎ Email